 - 1. The School shall at all times comply with generally accepted public sector accounting principles, accounting system requirements of the State School Aid Act of 1979, as amended, applicable Michigan Department of Education rules, and applicable law. - 2.
-The Board shall select and retain an independent auditor to conduct an annual audit of the School's financial matters in accordance with the Charter and applicable law. - 3.
-Subject to applicable law, all records in the possession or control of NHA that relate to the School, including but not limited to, financial records, shall be made available to the School and the School's independent auditor.
+The Board shall select and retain an independent auditor to conduct an annual audit of the School's financial matters in accordance with the Charter and applicable law.
+NHA is not permitted to select, retain, evaluate, or replace the School's independent auditor. - 3.
+Subject to applicable law, all records in the possession or control of NHA that relate to the School, including but not limited to, financial records, shall be made available to the School, the School's independent auditor, and the Authorizer upon request.
 The expense of the annual audit shall be included in the Budget. - K. Contributions; Repayment.
 NHA shall make contributions to the School in the event School expenses for the Services exceed Revenues (the "Contributions").
 The Contributions, if any, shall be in amounts acceptable to the Parties and, once made, shall be included in the Budget.
 The School shall not be legally obligated to repay NHA for the Contributions.
 NHA's agreement to make such Contributions shall not be deemed to negate or mitigate the need for the School to apply for or solicit state or federal grants or sub-grants which the School, as a public school, may be eligible to receive.